NickGrunert/master-thesis/modules/03_truth_compare.typ

     #heading(depth: 5, numbering: none, bookmarked: false)[Explanation]
     A widely accepted approach for the comparison of two segments is the calculation of the #abr("IoU") @iou1 @iou2.
-    It is generally recognized as being computationally efficient and has become a staple component in the realm of computer vision workflows.
+    It is generally recognised as being computationally efficient and has become a staple component in the realm of computer vision workflows.
     The #abr("IoU") metric is a quantitative measure of the overlap between two segments.
     Although the algorithm is frequently employed for bounding box comparisons @iou3, it is also capable of performing a pixel-wise set comparison on the two surfaces.
     The resulting score is calculated by dividing the area of intersection by the area of union, as demonstrated in @formula:iou.